ChillAndImprove/Mandelbrot_and_Feigenbaum/README.md

 This video explains the Feigenbaum constant very well. <br/>
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/ETrYE4MdoLQ/0.jpg)](https://www.youtube.com/watch?v=ETrYE4MdoLQ) <br/>
-Inspired by this video, a program was written which represents the Feigenbaum constant.
+A program was written which represents the Feigenbaum constant.
 In addition to that, there is also an Mandelbrot set.

 **What is a Feigenbaum constant?**